kumaisu/LoginControl/README.md

 ## Releases
 Github projects have a "releases" link on their home page.
-If you still don't see it, [click here](https://github.com/kumaisu/LoginControl/releases) for PremisesEvent releases.
+If you still don't see it, [click here](https://github.com/kumaisu/LoginControl/releases) for Login Control releases.

 ## Wikis
 [Login Control Wiki](https://github.com/kumaisu/LoginControl/wiki)